 Skip to content

-Jinja City lies 80km east of the capital Kampala, is a sprawling historical town of Jinja spread on a Uganda plateau at 1204m altitude asl on the edges of L. Victoria and the Nile.
-Set up in 1900’s by British as an administrative post to eastern Uganda, its geographic location made it a major trade port connecting several trade ports across the vast L. Victoria.
+Jinja began in 1900’s by the British colonial government as an administrative post to eastern Uganda but its geographic location made it a major trade port connecting several trade ports across the vast L. Victoria.
 The arrival of the East African railway in 1912 led to an industrial revolution where cotton ginneries sprout forth to process tonnes of cotton grown inland.

 The opening of Owen falls dam in 1954 brought in further acceleration to the industrial growth that now extended to copper, sugar and steel factories.
 This industrial revolution attracted a diversity of expatriates and workers that by Uganda Independence in 1962, Jinja was an economic powerhouse with about half a million diverse residents also the biggest in the country.
 Sadly, the city’s prosperity took a nose-dive as thousands of foreign expatriates were expelled in 1972 that led to a total economic collapse.